Casey Urlacher: Civic and political career

-In April 2013, Urlacher was elected Mayor of the Village of Mettawa, Illinois, having won 61% of the vote.
+In April 2013, Urlacher was elected mayor of the Village of Mettawa, Illinois, having won 61% of the vote.
 In October of that year, Urlacher was appointed by Illinois Governor Pat Quinn (D) to the Illinois' Civil Service Commission.
 Bruce Rauner reappointed Urlacher to the Illinois Civil Service Commission on May 8, 2017.
 He served until February 2020, when he resigned his seat.

 Urlacher announced his intention to seek the Republican nomination to run for State Senate in the 26th district to succeed Dan Duffy on October 1, 2015.
 His attempt to get on the ballot was challenged, and state election officials invalidated more than 1000 of his collected signatures leaving him with only 48 above the minimum.
 In March 2016, Urlacher was defeated in a three-way primary by Dan McConchie by over 1,300 votes.

 After the federal indictment, Urlacher initially did not seek re-election as mayor of Mettawa in the 2021 consolidated election.
-However after obtaining the pardon from President Trump, Urlacher declared as a write-in candidate for Mayor.
+However, after obtaining a pardon from President Trump, Urlacher declared as a write-in candidate for mayor.
 He was re-elected after obtaining 157 write-in votes.
 Urlacher told the Daily Herald (Arlington Heights, Illinois) that he filed as a write-in after being urged by his neighbors.

-In May of 2021, Casey Urlacher filed to run for state senate.
-Dan McConchie, whom defeated Urlacher in 2016, currently serves as the Illinois senate minority leader.
+In May 2021, Urlacher filed to run for state senate.
+Dan McConchie, who defeated Urlacher in 2016, currently serves as the Illinois senate minority leader.
 Although Urlacher filed to challenge McConchie in the primary, the new state legislative maps put Urlacher in a different district.

 Federal indictment

 Urlacher was among 10 people charged in a federal indictment alleging they ran an offshore sports gambling ring that raked in millions of dollars from hundreds of Chicago-area gamblers.
 The ring was led by Vincent "Uncle Mick" DelGuidice, a reputed associate of the Chicago Outfit who owned a gambling website registered in Costa Rica.
 Urlacher first was a customer of the gambling ring, before accumulating substantial debts, which he agreed to work off by recruiting new gamblers and collecting debts.
 He was charged with conspiracy and running an illegal gambling business.
 He is accused of acting as an agent for the gambling ring, recruiting bettors in exchange for a cut of their eventual losses.
-Urlacher pleaded not guilty to the charges in March of 2020.
+Urlacher pleaded not guilty to the charges in March 2020.
 Urlacher was pardoned by President Donald Trump during his last hours in office on January 20, 2021.